 Self-worth is no longer defined as the number on the scale or the number of calories (or lack thereof consumed).
 The shape and softness of my body doesn't matter as much as the finish lines it helps me cross, the mountains it helps me climb, the dance parties it grooves and shimmies me through, the nude mineral baths it allows me to soak in and the countries it helps me traverse.
 The small roll over my jeans doesn't matter as much as the strength of my heart, the pliability of my arteries and the balance of my electrolytes.
 Bright eyes, a smile and laughter.
 Fueled by nutrients, hungry only for adventure.
 Curiosity reignited.
 I quiet the whispers.

 Now as I write, I recognize that my need to dissociate from the -ic was a defense mechanism and another way to relinquish control.
 I repeat: I am not ashamed (because if I repeat it enough, maybe I'll start to believe it).
 A few years ago a massage therapist told me she could tell by the knots in my neck that I care too much about what other people think.
-I brushed her off, though cognizant there was indeed truth to her statement.
+I brushed her off, albeit cognizant there was indeed truth to her statement.
 Though I developed healthy relationships with my body and food, I was acutely aware of how others perceived my disordered eating past (although intellectually I now know that this was really a projection of my own feelings).
 I cringed at the idea of emotional vulnerability assuming it was reflective of weakness and worried my intelligence and sanity would be called into question because a seemingly intelligent and sane person would NEVER get herself in that situation.
 And so the deeper I bury it, the stronger, smarter and saner I'm perceived, right?
 Of course not.
 And the less I acknowledge it the less likely I am to hear criticism or concern about my plant-based food and distance running choices, right?
 Well maybe, but what does that really matter as long as I'm truly healthy?

 And now I know that I write this for myself AND others in hopes that these words can motivate anyone with disordered eating or a debilitating body image to embark on their own journey of self-acceptance and if appropriate, seek medical help.
 Though I still shun the -ic and the stereotypes that come along with labels, I accept that anorexia, although not THE definition, is PART of my definition.
 I can say that now and truly not be ashamed.
 It's the next step in self-acceptance that was a long-time coming.
 Wellness is a multi-dimensional concept encompassing the way you treat your body and your mind.
 A large component of wellness is finding beauty in your imperfection, accepting your past (nothing is permanent) and rewriting your future (nothing is complete).